saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 There are a few tweaks you might need to do.
 Start up your machine and boot.
 If everything worked fine, you are now greeted by the SDDM login window, you may login.<br>
 (If not, you fucked up, nice!
 Check troubleshooting for a quickfix).

 Try running the terminal, which is named Konsole.
 If it works, you are good to go!
-Have fun.
+Have fun.<br>
+The default desktop is *really* ugly, in my opinion.
+Search up how to make KDE Plasma look good because this DE is *REALLY* customizable, you can make it look however beautiful or ugly as you want (check out r/unixporn or r/unixgore, that's all I have to say)

 ### Step 13 (optional): Configuring the SWAP partition in the FSTAB